 Simply put, products that are too harsh and stripping disrupt every aspect of your skin’s barrier.
-This is all the more reason to treat your skin gently by using “microbiome-friendly” products (you’ll be hearing this term more and more in the future).
+This is all the more reason to treat your skin gently by using “microbiome-friendly” products (this is a term you’ll be hearing more and more in the future).

-There is also some evidence that certain microbes are able to produce chemicals that can help brighten and lighten the skin by fading pigmentation, such as melasma.
+There is also some evidence that certain microbes produce chemicals that can help brighten the skin by fading pigmentation, such as melasma.
 There is still a lot of research to be done here, but it is promising and I’m eager to see what comes of it.

-So now that we know what an important role the microbiome plays in keeping the skin healthy, how do we incorporate it into products?
-There are currently three ways to affect the microbiome through skincare.
+Now that we know what an important role the microbiome plays in keeping our skin healthy, the next question is how do we support it through the products we use?
+Well, there are currently three ways to affect the microbiome through skincare.

-Prebiotics are substances that feed microbes and help them thrive—think of them as food for good bacteria!
-Prebiotics include ingredients like seaweed, fatty acids, and polysaccharides.
-One benefit of prebiotics is that they aren’t living organisms and therefore won’t be harmed by preservatives.
+Prebiotics feed microbes and help them thrive—think of them as food for good bacteria!
+These include ingredients like seaweed, fatty acids, and polysaccharides.
+Prebiotics aren’t living organisms and therefore won’t be harmed by preservatives.
 This makes them a lot easier to formulate with.
-I chose to use a fermented polysaccharide prebiotic in my new Rapid Response Detox Toner because it’s a safe, stable way to positively affect the skin’s microbiome.
+I chose to formulate the Rapid Response Detox Toner with a fermented polysaccharide because it’s a safe, stable way to positively affect the skin’s microbiome.

-Probiotics are actual, living bacteria that are put into a product.
-While research has shown that introducing microbes onto the skin can successfully alter the composition of someone’s skin microbiome, this testing has been done in a medical setting.
-Formulating a cosmetic product that can live on a shelf and successfully deliver live microbes onto the skin is much more challenging.
+Probiotics are actual living bacteria.
+While research has shown that introducing microbes onto the skin can successfully alter the composition of the microbiome, this testing hasn’t been done in a medical setting.
+Formulating a cosmetic product that can sit on a shelf and successfully deliver live microbes onto the skin is much more challenging.
 Preservatives are needed to keep products stable and prevent the proliferation of harmful microbes.
 The problem is that we don’t have a preservative system sophisticated enough to differentiate between “good” and “bad” bacteria.
-This means that, for now, products that truly contain live bacteria likely need to be refrigerated.
+This means that, for now, products that truly contain live bacteria likely don’t have a preservation system to kill bacteria and need to be refrigerated to avoid the growth of “bad” bacteria.
 I know some companies are marketing probiotic products claiming they don’t need to be refrigerated, but according to the FDA, 90 percent of these actually contain postbiotics instead (more on these shortly).

-Postbiotics are essentially what is left over after the microbes living on our skin die off.
+Postbiotics are essentially what remains after the microbes that are living on our skin die off.
 They release chemicals that can then be used to create proteins and sugars that help our skin cells thrive.
 The byproducts of living microbes can be used in skincare to benefit the skin by supporting a healthy microbiome.

 Can Taking Probiotics Internally Help Your Skin?

-I think it’s a great idea for anyone to take a probiotic supplement for overall health (I certainly do), but bacteria that are good for your gastrointestinal health may not necessarily translate to good skin.
-Of course, everything in our bodies is connected and caring for yourself internally is important for general skin health.
+I think it’s a great idea to take a probiotic supplement for overall health (I certainly do).
+However, bacteria that are good for your gastrointestinal health may not necessarily translate to good skin.
+Of course, everything in our bodies is connected, and caring for yourself internally is important for general skin health.
 That said, in my experience, I have found that what you do internally will help internally, and what you do topically will help topically.

 I don’t believe you can take a probiotic and expect it to clear your acne any more than I believe a “clean” diet is the cure for acne.
-Now, don’t get me wrong, eating certain foods or having an imbalance in your gut microbiome may exacerbate acne.
-But I know so many people who, for instance, have really healthy diets and still break out.
-I’ve also known people who eat a lot of unhealthy foods and never get blemishes (greasy foods don’t cause acne, let’s clear that myth up once and for all.
-But these 11 things might).
+Now, don’t get me wrong, eating certain foods or having an imbalance in your gut microbiome may exacerbate acne, but I know so many people who have really healthy diets and still break out.
+I’ve also known people who eat a lot of unhealthy foods and never get blemishes.
+(On that note: greasy foods don’t cause acne, but these 11 things might.)

-Another thing to note is that most probiotic supplements only contain a handful of bacterial strains.
+Another thing worth mentioning is that most probiotic supplements only contain a handful of bacterial strains.
 Since there are thousands of types of bacteria in our gut, researchers are questioning whether loading up on just a few strains could cause an imbalance and promote the proliferation of harmful strains in certain individuals.

 As far as our understanding of the human microbiome is concerned, we’ve only just started to scratch the surface.
 It’s become clear that our microbiome, both internal and external, plays an important role in our overall health and wellbeing.
 The implications of this are exciting and could lead to many groundbreaking advances in both medicine and skincare.
 While research regarding probiotics in skincare is very promising, we have a ways to go before we know how to properly formulate and target these products.
-For now, using probiotics topically is experimental.
-In the meantime, pre- and postbiotics are a stable and effective way to positively affect the skin’s microbiome so I suggest you look into them!
-I hope you enjoyed this post! #obeyrenee
+For now, the topical use of probiotics is experimental.
+In the meantime, pre and postbiotics are a stable and effective way to positively affect the skin’s microbiome, so I suggest looking into them!

 Celebrity Esthetician & Skincare Expert